kettlescott/TestUIAutomation/README.md

   2. Maven >= Apache Maven 3.6.1

-# Introduction
+# Framework Introduction
-This is a automation framework for campaign monitor.
-I re-write webdriver default core fielddecorator, which gives me more control on webdriver behaviors.
+The idea behind this framework is to re-write Webdriver core DefaultFieldDecorator.  the default DefaultFieldDecorator is not flexible and does not support customized object initialization.
+By rewriting the default DefaultFieldDecorator, I can use webdriver to support more customized UI components. there is an [article!](https://stackoverflow.com/questions/9478592/how-to-implement-user-types-for-findby-annotation) in stacksoverflow which discuss the idea.

 # Project structure
 ![alt text](https://github.com/kettlescott/CPGroupAutomation/blob/master/projectStructure.PNG)